CMB-ML/cmb-ml/README.md

 More simulations and both the initial and final cmbNNCS model are in the anonymous Google Drive.
 Simulations obtained from here need to be placed in Datasets/CMB-ML_512_1450/Simulations/Test.
 Final cmbNNCS model should be placed in Datasets/CMB-ML_512_1450/CMBNNCS_UNet8/CMBNNCS_D_Model.

 We apologize for the inconvenience.

+The rest of the README is largely unchanged from the main repository.

 # New Methods